unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Core keys:** also known as “alpha” block.
 The primary set of key values on a keyboard that are used for typing the target language of the keyboard.
 For example, the three rows of letters on a standard US QWERTY keyboard (QWERTYUIOP, ASDFGHJKL, ZXCVBNM) together with the most significant punctuation keys.
 Usually this equates to the minimal keyset for a language as seen on mobile phone keyboards.
 Distinguished from the **frame keys**.

+**Dead keys:** These are keys which do not emit normal characters by themselves.
+They are so named because to the user, they may appear to be “dead,” i.e., non-functional.
+However, they do produce a change to the input context.
+For example, in many latin keyboards hitting the `^` dead-key followed by the `e` key produces `ê`.
+The `^` by itself may be invisible or presented in a special way by the platform.

 **Frame keys:** These are keys which do not emit characters and are outside of the area of the **core keys**.
 These keys include both **modifier** keys, such as Shift or Ctrl, but also include platform specific keys: Fn, IME and layout-switching keys, cursor keys, emoji keys.

 **Hardware keyboard:** an input device which has individual keys that are pressed.
 Each key has a unique identifier and the arrangement doesn't change, even if the mapping of those keys does.
 Also known as a physical keyboard.